Coin8Exchange/coin8-openapi/source/en/futures.html.md

 ---
-title: Coinstore official API document
+title: Coin8 official API document

 language_tabs: # must be one of https://git.io/vQNgJ